Oliver Twist (character)

-Oliver Twist is the title character and protagonist of the 1838 novel Oliver Twist by Charles Dickens.
+Oliver Twist is the titular protagonist of the 1838 novel Oliver Twist by Charles Dickens.
 He was the first child protagonist in a British novel.

 Background

-The orphan, young Oliver is born in a parish workhouse in an unnamed town.
+Oliver is an orphan, born in a parish workhouse in an unnamed town.
 His unmarried mother dies during labour.
 Old Sally, who was present at the birth, takes from the dying woman a locket and ring.
-Mr Bumble, the Beadle, names the boy Oliver Twist.
+Mr Bumble, the beadle, names the boy Oliver Twist.
 Oliver is sent to an orphanage, run by Mrs Mann, until he is nine years old, when he is returned to the workhouse.

 The orphans at the workhouse are starving because of their cruel treatment.
 They cast lots to decide who will ask for more gruel for them all, and Oliver is chosen.
 At evening supper, once the gruel is dished out and eaten, Oliver goes to the master and requests a second helping.
 He is then branded a troublemaker and offered as an apprentice to anyone willing to take him, and he is eventually apprenticed to Mr. Sowerberry, the undertaker.
 Sowerberry treats Oliver kindly and also uses him as a mute at pauper funerals.
 This sparks the jealousy of Noah Claypole, an older boy apprenticed to the undertaker, who constantly bullies Oliver.
 Eventually, after Claypole cruelly insults Oliver's dead mother, an enraged Oliver fights with, and even gets the better of, the much bigger boy.
 Oliver is then beaten for the offence, but he manages to escape and runs away to London.

 In London, Oliver meets Jack Dawkins, the Artful Dodger, who offers him a place to stay, where he meets up with Fagin and his band of young thieves.
 Oliver innocently goes "to work" with Dawkins and Charley Bates, but sees the real nature of their "work" when Dawkins picks the pocket of a gentleman.
 When the gentleman, Mr Brownlow, realises he is being robbed, Oliver is mistaken for the pickpocket and is then chased, captured and taken to the police.
 Oliver, who was injured in the chase, is cleared by Brownlow, who takes him into his home where he is well treated.
 After recovering from his injuries, Brownlow sends Oliver on an errand to pay a local merchant £5 and to return some books.
 However, Oliver is caught by Nancy and Bill Sikes, who pretend to be his siblings, and is returned to Fagin's den.
 However, Nancy later betrays Fagin and Sikes, as well as herself, for doing so since they have stolen Oliver's chance to have a better life.

 Mr Brownlow, who mistakenly thinks that Oliver has run away with the money, assumes that Oliver was a thief all along.
 This belief is further strengthened when Bumble, in response to Brownlow's newspaper advertisement for information about Oliver, gives a disparaging opinion of the boy.
 Despite this, Brownlow still holds onto a little bit of hope that this might not be true.